Praneesh-Sharma/Praneesh-Sharma/README.md

 ## About Me :
  - Developer in my second year of B.Tech at Kalinga Institute of Industrial Teachnology
- - Machine Learning and Artificial Intelligence Entusiast
+ - Machine Learning and Artificial Intelligence Enthusiast
  - Done with basics of Cloud Computing

 ## Languages and Tools :